 A family run yoga studio located on Church Street in downtown Burlington, Vermont.
-Sukha Yoga is excited to offer Hatha Yoga, Vinyasa Flow, Core Flow, Yin Yoga, Restorative Yoga and Yoga Nidra.
-We combine the ancient Tantric techniques of traditional Hatha Yoga with modern science, music, aromatherapy and creative sequencing.
-At Sukha we strive to create balance between the mind and body.
-Although vinyasa classes will challenge you physically, we want people to take away much more than just the physical benefits of the practice into their lives.
-Instead of viewing yoga only as exercise, we embrace the philosophy and lifestyle incorporating it into our modern way of living.
+Sukha Yoga offers Hatha Yoga, Vinyasa Flow, Meditation, Yin Yoga, Restorative Yoga and Yoga Nidra.
+We combine the ancient Tantric techniques of traditional Hatha Yoga and Bhakti Yoga with modern science, music, and creative sequencing.
+At Sukha we strive to create balance between the mind, body and spirit.
+Although vinyasa classes will challenge you physically, we want people to take away much more than just the physiological benefits of the practice into their lives.
+Instead of viewing yoga only as exercise, we embrace the philosophy and lifestyle, incorporating it into our modern way of living.
+Through consistent practice of the yogic techniques, study of the ancient literature, and devotion to help others, we can begin to find our true self.
 We are all in this together, and if we strive to achieve the best version of ourselves through our practice, we are able to spread that kindness and light to others.
-This will lead to authentic happiness.
-Noah and Cilla Weisman opened the studio one year ago to have the space and time to share their passion with others and improve the quality of living with their yoga family.
-Sukha is a Sanskrit word meaning“good space”, happiness, bliss and ease.
-Our mission at Sukha Yoga is to have this space for self discovery and positive transformation.
-This will lead us to a more balanced, healthy, and happy lifestyle.
+Noah and Cilla Weisman opened the studio to share their passion with others, continue to grow and connect, and have the opportunity to give back.
+They teach in honor of their teachers with tremendous gratitude to serve others.
+Sukha is a Sanskrit word meaning “good space”, happiness, bliss and ease.
+Our mission at Sukha Yoga is to create this space for self discovery and positive transformation so that we can become more connected.
+When our awareness is heightened through self-discovery, we are able to see past our own needs/thoughts/desires/self and offer ways in which we can uplift humanity as a whole.
+The conscious effort to use our discernment and give selflessly will lead us to authentic happiness, freedom and unity.

 Always a student, Cilla has received continuing education and holds certifications in Yoga Nidra, Yin Yoga, Aerial Yoga and Stand Up Paddle Board Yoga.
-She's recently completed an advanced training with Dylan Werner in anatomy, alignment and skillful assists.
+She's recently completed an advanced training in the UK on anatomy, alignment and skillful assists.
 She consistently travels to workshops and trainings in order to deepen her personal practice and refine her teaching skills.
+She is currently enrolled in another 300 hour advanced training with Raghunath Cappo, studying Yoga, Ayurveda and Sacred Literature in India.
 She shares her love and knowledge of the practice through a comprehensive 200 hour Teacher Training.

 Noah Weisman, co-founder and instructor, grew up in Burlington, VT.
 He began his study of the body and movement in 2003 when he started training in Brazilian Jiu Jitsu.
 He trained under Carlson Gracie Sr, protege, Julio Fernandez, one of the original Carlson Gracie Sr black belts.
 Jiu Jitsu translates as the “gentle art” and focuses on using your opponent’s force against themselves rather than opposing their energy.
 Noah took his BJJ to the next level by receiving his brown belt and competing as a professional mixed martial arts fighter for several years.
 He fought both locally and on the national level.
 He loved that he was able to condition and push his body to new places, while also remaining calm and focused.
 He also enjoyed sharing his love of the sport and of physical fitness by teaching various mixed martial arts and conditioning classes.
 When Noah met Cilla a decade ago, he was training several hours a day around the same time she began teaching yoga.
 It took several years of her teaching, with some gentle coaxing, before Noah finally decided to give yoga a try.
 Initially, he would go to her core yoga class hoping to work a sweat and build more strength for his MMA/BJJ practice, but what he found with consistent practice was much more than just physical strength and endurance.
 He liked the physical challenge of the asanas themselves but found amazing mental benefits from the more subtle aspects of the practice.
 He continues to practice daily and is always looking to deepen his yoga practice through books on philosophy, workshops and self study.
 Noah was born to teach and connect with others and his passion for life is inspiring.
 He feels that we can all make small improvements every day and over time this will lead to an improved quality of life, not only for ourselves but for those around us.